johnbillion/rave-wordpress/readme.md

 ## Verifiable WordPress

 The WordPress.org website [provides the md5 and sha1 hash of its WordPress package files](https://wordpress.org/download/releases/).
-This is not enough to verify a package, because the hash only represents the zip or tar file.
-If a package on WordPress.org was altered then its published md5 and sha1 hashes could be altered too.
+This is not enough to verify a package on its own, because the hash only represents the zip or tar file and if a package on WordPress.org was altered then its published md5 and sha1 hashes could be altered too.

 The WordPress open source project does not make use of package signing which could be used to verify a package.
 [See ticket #39309 for discussion on this topic](https://core.trac.wordpress.org/ticket/39309).